 The Office of Campus Safety & Security is a support service, charged with enforcing Heidelberg University policies and regulations while maintaining a safe and secure environment for the campus community.
-The department is staffed with a Director of Campus Safety, an Assistant Director of Safety & Security (vacant), three (3) full-time Security Officers, one (1) part-time Security Officer, and part-time Heidelberg University Student Security Officers.
+The department is staffed with a Director of Campus Safety & Security, an Assistant Director of Safety & Security (vacant), a Senior Security Officer, two (2) full-time Security Officers, one (1) part-time Security Officer, and part-time Heidelberg University Student Security Officers.